Customizing your table

 Color cells based on categories: This defines the background or text color in the cells of your selected column based on categories defined in the same or another column.
 For example, color the cells with state names in the color of the party that won the election in these states.

 Fixed column width: This is an important toggle as it allows you to control the width of a column.
 If the toggle is off, the column will adjust to the largest word or number in it.
 When turned on, words will wrap to the next line.
 It is especially useful when you have sparklines in your table.

 Bar chart and sparklines: By highlighting a group of numeric columns, you are able to add sparklines.
 There is also a show as bar chart toggle.
-Since this is a topic unto its own, there is an entire article written about it here.
+Since this is a topic on its own, there is an entire article written about it here.

 Customizing a row gives you the ability to highlight a specific line-item when it stands out.
 You can change the background and text color, and you can control the bottom and top border of the row separately for specific highlighting.
 You can style as many rows as you would like, each differently or using the copy style button, you can duplicate row style settings.